-- Barrettine Premier Wood Preserver: A general purpose, solvent-based high-performance exterior wood preserver suitable for all garden wood.
+- Barrettine Premier Wood Preserver: A general purpose, solvent-based high-performance exterior wood preserver suitable for all garden wood, including patio and garden furniture.
 Available in clear and a range of colours.

 Limitations of wood preservatives

-Wood preservatives offer little in the way of weather protection and should always be over-coated with a garden furniture oil, or other suitable exterior wood oil once fully dry.
-The oil top-coat seals in the preservative to extend its effective life and provides weather resistance to the garden furniture.
-The oil can then be topped up or maintained by simply applying a thin maintenance coat every year or 2 depending on location and exposure to the elements.
+Wood preservatives offer little in the way of weather protection and should always be over-coated with a suitable top-coat such as a garden furniture oil, or other suitable exterior wood oil, once fully dry.
+The oil top-coat seals in the preservative to extend its effective life and provides weather resistance.
+Wood oils are easy to maintain and can be topped up by simply applying a thin maintenance coat as and when required.
+This can depend on location and how much exposure to the elements the furniture gets.
 Alternatively, wood preservatives can be over-coated with a compatible garden furniture stain or garden furniture paint.

-Wood preservatives are designed to prevent mould, algae, insect attack and other biological threats, they will not treat or eradicate existing growth on the wood.
-If garden furniture shows signs of mould or algae, it must be treated with a garden furniture cleaner before applying any preservative.
-Garden furniture cleaners not only clean the visible effects of mould and algae on the wood but also kill off the spores embedded in the wood grain that would otherwise regrow.
-Once treated and dry, a wood preservative can be applied to prevent future attack.
+Wood preservatives are designed to prevent mould, algae, insect attack, and other biological threats, and protect wood from wood rot and decay.
+Using a wood preservative on furniture already affected by any of these will not eradicate it.
+If the furniture already shows signs of mould or algae, it must first be treated with a garden furniture cleaner before applying any preservative.
+Garden furniture cleaners not only clean the visible effects of mould and algae on the wood but also kill off the spores embedded in the wood grain, that would otherwise regrow.
+Once treated and dry, apply the preserver to help prevent future growth.